fabioesilveira/Back-end-FAST-FUEL/README.md

 Retrieve all reviews for a given product category (e.g., sandwiches, beverages).

 GET /reviews/eligible?sale_id=&customer_email=
-Retrieve products eligible for review based on a completed order.
+Retrieve products eligible for review from a completed order.
+Supports both authenticated users and guest users.

 POST /reviews
 Create a new review for a product (requires a completed order).

+Review system features:

+- Verified purchase validation
+- One review per product per order
+- Support for authenticated and guest users
+- Rating system (1–5 stars)
+- Optional comments (up to 500 characters)
+- Automatic display name abbreviation for privacy

 ---